TejaswhiKY/AI-MEDICAL-PRESCRIPITION/README.md

 Deployment

 Your live project is accessible at:
-AI Medical Prescription Verification – Ratan
+AI Medical Prescription Verification – Tejaswhi

 Build Your App